Follow our free guide to form an LLC in Connecticut

 - An LLC or corporation that is licensed to conduct business in Connecticut

-Please Note: It is also possible for you to be your own registered agent as long as you use a physical address.
+You are legally allowed to be your own registered agent as long as you have a physical address in Connecticut.

 Step 4: File the Certificate of Organization

-Connecticut LLCs become official and legal when the Certificate of Organization (also known as Articles of Organization) is filed with the Secretary of State.
-This is the most necessary and required step in forming an LLC in Connecticut.
+Connecticut LLCs become official and legal when they file the required Certificate of Organization with the Secretary of State.

 - Physicians (general, surgeon, podiatrist, dentist, optometrist, chiropractor, physical therapist)